 2020 and beyond: There’s no room for improvement if you don’t break the barrier walls

 Like a pressure slowly turns a piece of coal into a diamond, both challenges and customers’ appreciation sharpened our team’s skills during these six spectacular years.
 We are still defining the industry’s trends, motivated to develop our product.

-Maxpay’s team expanded, now over 150 of our payment experts are working globally with offices operating in Kyiv, Malta, Vilnius, Hong Kong, and Palo Alto.
+Maxpay’s team expanded, now our payment experts are working globally with offices operating in Kyiv, Malta, Vilnius, Hong Kong, and Palo Alto.
 We’ve launched three new data centers during 2018-2019.

 Since the first transaction in May 2015, our turnover exceeded a whopping 2,6 billion dollars, and over 251,4 million transactions were processed in 197 countries during these six years.

 Maxpay increased merchants’ protection from fraud even more by implementing the Visa dispute management solution Verifi.
 Adding this layer of security measures wasn’t random, as Verifi’s Order Insight has a record of effectiveness with a dispute deflection rate of up to 42%.
 Keeping up with the times, we obtained a GDPR, a PSD2, and ISO27001 certifications to be compliant with the EU legislation and other regulations.

 Maxpay started offering clients the Visa Merchant Purchase Inquiry (VMPI) solution to up our chargeback prevention services for merchants.
 VMPI allows avoiding friendly fraud chargebacks altogether – merchants can provide the data necessary to prove the validity of the purchase.